A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices

 \subsection{Modified quasi-classical equations}

+In contrast to THLE analysis, the quasi-classical equations can be solved very easily as there are only $N$ equations involved.
+The quasi-classical equations increase linearly with system size $N$ and hence enables us to analyze number of system with hundreds of qubits.
 A careful analysis of the quasi-classical equations reveals that the above mentioned shift in the transmission profile is due to the on-site interaction term $(U)$.
-We observe that we need to incorporate inelastic scattering of light and related loss of photons in the QCA.
-To highlight the fact that this inelastic scattering and the related photon loss are caused due to interaction, we modify the interaction parameter $U$ to become a complex number ($U_{\rm eff}$).
-We choose its value to match the THLE analysis results for the single qubit case (details of the derivation are given in Appendix~\ref{DirectUeffDerivation}) which gives
+We observe that we need to incorporate inelastic scattering of the photons and related reduction in the transmission within the QCA.
+To highlight the fact that this inelastic scattering of the photons and the related reduction in photon transmission are caused due to interaction, we modify the interaction parameter $U$ to become a complex number ($U_{\rm eff}$).
+We choose its value to match the THLE analysis results for the single qubit case.